rjorton/OIE2023/README.md

 Paired read files should always have the same number of lines/reads (the ordering of the reads in each file is also critical), so if your two paired files have a different number of reads, something has gone wrong (e.g. filtering/trimming went wrong and corrupted the output, or maybe files from different samples are being used).

+## 1.2: Read quality control

-The reads have already been quality filtered and trimmed so we can move on to alignment.
+The reads have already been quality filtered and trimmed so we can move on to alignment (and read QC was covered in a previous session).

 # 2: Read Alignment